 Trusting feelings and gut instinct are important skills to have, especially for entrepreneurs, but when it comes to marketing, data holds a more complete picture and offers a clearer window into key marketing insights.
-Because of this, most successful marketers rely on analytics and metrics to drive their efforts.
+Because of this, most successful marketers rely on analytics and marketing effectiveness metrics to drive their efforts.

 All too often business owners and marketers rely on the “I’ll know if it’s working” approach.
 For some marketing techniques, this can be true.
 If you send out an invite to a seminar and no one shows up, it didn’t work.

 Other marketing channels are much more complex and require time as well as an understanding of the goal before gains are seen or understood.